mehrvarz/webcall-android/README.md

 - Low battery consumption

 WebCall for Android offers all WebRTC 1.0 based audio/video telephony features provided by the core WebCall client.
 This includes low latency E2E-encrypted P2P communications and support for very high quality audio using the Opus codec (two-way 20-280kbp/s).
 Find out more about [Core WebCall.](https://github.com/mehrvarz/webcall/) Learn how you can run your own selfcontaned [WebCall server.](https://timur.mobi/webcall/install/)

-Even if you only use WebCall for Android, you still benefit from core WebCall, as it allows anybody on the Web to give you a call.
-All they need to know is your WebCall link (your WebCall "phone number").
+Even if you use WebCall for Android exclusively, you still benefit from Core WebCall, as it allows anybody on the Web to call you.
+To give you calls, others only need to know your personal WebCall link (your WebCall "phone number").

 ### NFC Connect